arescentral/arescentral.org/content/plugins/format/briefing.rst

 then a system-level overview, then displays all briefing points in sequence on top of the system-level overview.

-Non-tutorial solo_ levels_ should have at least one briefing point.
-The briefing points should explain the success and failure conditions for the mission.
-Net_ levels_ and training missions generally do not have briefings.
+Non-tutorial `solo levels`_ should have at least one briefing point.
+The briefing points should explain the success and failure conditions for the mission. `Net levels`_ and training missions generally do not have briefings.

 `Example briefing <https://github.com/arescentral/antares-data/blob/master/levels/ch01.pn#L127-L133>`_

 .. _starmap: {filename}/plugins/format/level.rst#starmap
-.. _solo: {filename}/plugins/format/level.rst#solo
+.. _solo levels: {filename}/plugins/format/level.rst#solo
-.. _net: {filename}/plugins/format/level.rst#net
+.. _net levels: {filename}/plugins/format/level.rst#net

 .. contents::
    :local: